grassator/webpack-extract-translation-keys/README.md

 This plugin serves a similar purposes, but instead of replacing translation keys with actual string values it just collects translation keys allowing you to know exactly which translations are necessary for your client side.

-Approach like this also allows to provide dynamically generated translation bundles to the client allowing you to get real-time updates to translation without regenrating whole client side bundle.
+Approach like this also allows to provide dynamically generated translation bundles to the client allowing you to get real-time updates to translation without regenerating whole client side bundle.

 ## Usage